whit3str/DockerLM/README.md

 Needed stuff to get the image working :
 > Docker

-> A license file FlexLM compatible
+> A license file FlexLM compatible : license.dat

 > The MAC Address relative to the hostname/license file.

+> The Port to expose.

 Docker Compose support implentation to be done.